 2015 Fashionably Late, Ontario Launches Mobile Gambling

-PlayOLG opened with a soft launch on December 4, 2014, wherein select Player Circle Rewards members were permitted to sign up and test out the new online casino.
+PlayOLG opened with a soft launch on December 4, 2014.
+Select Player Circle Rewards members were able to sign up and test out the new online casino.
 Then on January 8, 2015, PlayOLG went live to the public.
 What set Ontario’s iGaming portal apart from its provincial predecessors was its mobile-centric approach.
-PlayOLG was optimized for Android and iOS devices right out of the gate; a fact that led other provinces to begin updating their software.
+PlayOLG was optimized for Android and iOS devices right out of the gate.
+This quickly led other provinces to begin updating their software.

-Game variety was limited at the start.
-Players had access to Lotto Max and Lotto 6/49, and a handful of online casino games that included slot machines, blackjack, baccarat, roulette, sic bo, and single-player poker.
-Since then, the number of games has increased dramatically, with hundreds more classic and live casino games, online bingo, live poker, and sports betting.
+Game variety was slim at the start.
+Players had access to Lotto Max and Lotto 6/49, and a handful of online casino games.
+These included slot machines, blackjack, baccarat, roulette, sic bo, and single-player poker.
+Since then, the number of games has increased dramatically.
+Hundreds more RNG and live casino games, online bingo, live poker, and sports betting were added.

 2016-2018 Quebec’s IP Block Fails; ALC Push Continues